"Airman Mindling, Airman Mindling, you have a phone call," the loudspeaker called out from the ceiling of the Bitburg Air Base NCO

 back to Bitburg or she would again have to wait on me for yet another site

 dispatch.
-I raced across the street to our barracks and changed into fatigues in record time, and after dropping Ilse at Number 8, Kyllburgerstrasse, was on my way to Site VII in my green, nearly clapped out 1954 VW.
+I raced across the street to our barracks and changed into fatigues in record time, and after dropping Ilse at her mother's apartment on Kyllburgerstrasse, was on my way to Site VII in my green, nearly clapped out 1954 VW.

 I was absolutely floored that Major Shaw, Chief